UniversalDependencies/docs/_si/index.md

 ## Morphology

 ### Tags

-* Use all standard UPOS tags.
 * XPOS are not used in STB 2.11

-### Features
+* The following UPOS are used in STB 2.11

+* VERB
+* PUNCT
+* PART
+* ADJ
+* PRON
+* AUX
+* PROPN
+* ADV
+* ADP
+* DET
+* CCONJ
-* TODO
+* NUM

 ## Syntax
-The STB 2.11 has the following reltions:
+The STB 2.11 has the following three types of contructions:

+1. with non-complex predicates - 26 constructions
+2. with complex predicates - 41 constructions
+3. with non-verbal predicates - 33 constructions

+The 100 sentences consist the following relations.

 * abl
 * acl
 * advcl